Burgess Meredith: Television

-In 1992, Meredith narrated The Chaplin Puzzle, a television documentary that provides a rare insight into Charles Chaplin's work, circa 1914, at Keystone Studios and Essanay, where Chaplin developed his Tramp character.
+In 1992, Meredith narrated The Chaplin Puzzle, a television documentary that provides a rare insight into Charles Chaplin's work circa 1914 at Keystone Studios and Essanay, where Chaplin developed his Tramp character.
 Coincidentally, Meredith married actress Paulette Goddard in 1944 following her divorce from Chaplin.

 Military service

 In 1942, Meredith enlisted in the United States Army Air Forces during World War II, reaching the rank of captain.
-After transferring to the Office of War Information, he made training and education films for America's armed forces.
+After transferring to the Office of War Information, he made training and education films for the U.S. armed forces.

 In 1943 he performed in the USAAF's recruiting short The Rear Gunner and the U.S. Army training film A Welcome to Britain for troops heading to the UK in preparation for the liberation of Europe.

 He was released from duty in 1944 to work on the movie The Story of G.I.
 Joe, in which he played the war correspondent Ernie Pyle.
 He was discharged from the USAAF in 1945.

 Other work

 Meredith also performed voice-over work.
 He provided the narration for the war film A Walk in the Sun (1945).
-As a nod to his longtime association with original Twilight Zone series, he served as narrator for the 1983 film based on the series.
+As a nod to his longtime association with the original Twilight Zone series, he served as narrator for the 1983 film based on the series.
 He was a TV commercial voice for such clients as Bulova, Honda, Pioneer, Stokely-Van Camp, United Airlines, and Freakies breakfast cereal.
-He also provided the narration for the short film Works Of Calder, a 1949-50 film by Herbert Matter which featured a musical soundtrack by the composer John Cage.
+He also produced and narrated Works Of Calder, a 1950 film directed by Herbert Matter with a soundtrack by the composer John Cage.

 He supplied the narration for the 1974–75 ABC Saturday morning series Korg: 70,000 B.C. and was the voice of Puff in the series of animated adaptations of the Peter, Paul, and Mary song Puff, the Magic Dragon.
 In the mid-1950s, he was one of four narrators of the NBC and syndicated public affairs program, The Big Story (1949–58), which focused on courageous journalists.
 In 1991, he narrated a track on The Chieftains' album of traditional Christmas music and carols, The Bells of Dublin.

 He acted in the Kenny G music video of "Have Yourself a Merry Little Christmas", which was released in 1994.
 He played the main character, a projectionist at a movie theater.
+In 1994, he published his autobiography, So Far, So Good.

-His last role before his death was the portrayal of both Hamilton Wofford and Covington Wofford characters in the 1996 video game Ripper by Take-Two Interactive.
+His last role before his death was the portrayal of both the Hamilton Wofford and Covington Wofford characters in the 1996 video game Ripper by Take-Two Interactive.
 Meredith was considered to play the Penguin's father in the 1992 Tim Burton film Batman Returns, but illness prevented him from appearing and the role was taken by Paul Reubens.